EinStack/glide/README.md

 > [!Warning]
 > Glide is under active development right now.
 Give us a star to support the project ✨

+## Features

+- **Unified REST API** across providers.
+Avoid vendor lock-in and changes in your applications when you swap model providers.
+- **High availability** and **resiliency** when working with external model providers.
+Automatic **fallbacks** on provider failures, rate limits, transient errors.
+Smart retries to reduce communication latency.
+- Support **popular LLM providers**.
+- **High performance**.
+Performance is our priority.
+We want to keep Glide "invisible" for your latency-wise, while providing rich functionality.
+- **Production-ready observability** via OpenTelemetry, emit metrics on models health, allows whitebox monitoring.
+- Straightforward and simple maintenance and configuration, centrilized API key control & management & rotation, etc.

 ## Supported Providers

 ### Large Language Models